odracci/roger/README.md

 Once the build is complete, it pushes a notification to a slack channel mentioned in the config
 ![slack channel notification](https://raw.githubusercontent.com/namshi/roger/master/bin/images/notification-slack.png)

-To enable slack notification the build.yml file can be updated with the slack parameter in the notification block:
+To enable slack notification for individual projects the build.yml file can be updated with the slack parameter in the notification block:

 ``` yaml
 my-project: